Korayem/AzureCLICommonCmdBatch/README.md

 # AzureCLICommonCmdBatch
-Bath files to streamline common activities DevOps do to manage their Azure infrastructure
+Bash files to streamline common activities DevOps do to manage their Azure infrastructure

 Examples:
 * Add/edit SQL server firewall